 Ceramics 2 (20815291) Covers either the development of basic wheel throwing skills or advanced hand building techniques.
 Students work with glaze development through both judicious testing and empirical formulas.
 Electric and raku firing will be explored.
 Prerequisite: Ceramics 1.

-Ceramics Firing Techniques (20815296) This course focuses on various firing techniques as they relate to ceramic vessels and sculptures.
+Ceramics Firing Techniques/Alternative Methods (20815296) This course focuses on various firing techniques as they relate to ceramic vessels and sculptures.

 Ceramics Independent Study (20815293) Students will work independently on ceramics projects under the supervision of an instructor.
 Instructor permission required.